 3. Supervisor (Sup) Established Hours.
 ATC is established to provide a Sup between the hours of 09:00-17:00L Mon to Thurs and from 09:00-1500L or until cease of flying Fri (whichever is earlier).
-In the event of a Sup being unavailable during these times the use of an ATCO IC is authorised providing there is a maximum of three planned Ac movements during that period.
+In the event of a Sup being unavailable during these times the use of an ATCO IC is authorised.